Analog Man Compressor pedals and mods

 A note I played Fri nite is still ringin!!

 Michael Thompson is enjoying the JUICER side of his mini bicomp.
-There is a video of him on Xotic Effects web site.
 Michael says he likes it best for when you want an EFFECTED compressor sound, and he tried other Orange Squeezer clones before this one but they just did not work out.
 Michael also hipped Ricky Zahariades to the mini bicomp and Ricky is using it in Steve Lukather's band with his Sunface and Bichorus.

 Rontrose Heathman from the Supersuckers got a small 2 knob comprossor in early 2007 to replace his first one that got stolen while he was on tour.